carbonplan/forest-offsets-web/components/projects/methods/fires.md

 We calculate burned area by intersecting these two datasets, using the raw geometries provided by CARB, rather than the simplified versions, for these calculations.

 Thermal anomalies come from the [Fire Information for Resource Management System](https://firms.modaps.eosdis.nasa.gov/) (FIRMS), which distributes Near Real-Time active fire data from multiple satellites.
-We show data from the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard S-NNP, filtered to exclude low confidence fire values.
+We show data from the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard Suomi-NPP and NOAA-20 along with MODIS, filtered to exclude low confidence fire values ('l' or \<35).

 We run our analysis pipeline every six hours to ensure we display the most up-to-date information.